brunodifranco/project-rossmann-sales/README.md

 - <b> Data Cleaning </b>: Renaming columns, changing data types and filling NaN's.

 - <p align="justify"> <b> Exploratory Data Analysis (EDA) </b>: Exploring the data in order to obtain business experience, look for useful business insights and find important features for the ML model.
-The top business insights found are available at <a href="https://github.com/brunodifranco/project-rossmann-sales#5-top-business-insights"> Section 5 </a>. </p>
+The top business insights found are available in <a href="https://github.com/brunodifranco/project-rossmann-sales#5-top-business-insights"> Section 5 </a>. </p>

 - <b> Feature Engineering </b>: Creating new features from the original ones, so that those could be used in the ML model.